pmeeny/pmeeny/README.md

 I am a Senior Product Manager at ICON plc

 I have a BSc.
-Computer Science and a Diploma in Full Stack Development
+Computer Science from NUI Maynooth and a Diploma in Full Stack Development from teh Code Institute

 ---